Last Updated August 24

-COVID-19 tests are free as part of Student Health.
+COVID-19 tests are currently paid for by the Federal CARES Act.
 If an influenza test is required, there is a charge that may be submitted to your insurance company.
 If you are sick, you are asked not to go into the clinic but to contact Student Health at 605-677-3700.

 What measures has USD taken to prepare for students’ return to campus?

 Since the university’s decision to transition to remote learning in March, Facilities Management has worked diligently to disinfect all classrooms, restrooms and residence hall rooms on campus.
 Hand sanitizer stations have also been added to entrances of every residence hall and academic buildings throughout campus.
-Hand sanitizer dispensers are also being added to every classroom on campus.
-No-touch thermometers will also be available to the MUC information desk, the Wellness Center and all front desks of the residence halls.
+Hand sanitizer dispensers have been added to every classroom on campus.
+No-touch thermometers are also available at the MUC information desk, the Wellness Center and all front desks of the residence halls.

-USD will implement social distancing to the extent possible.
+USD has implemented social distancing to the extent possible.
 The university understands that it may not be possible to practice social distancing in some instances.

-Students are encouraged to wear masks in all communal spaces as a safety measure for themselves and others.
+Students, faculty, staff and visitors are required to wear face coverings in all indoor public spaces as a safety measure for themselves and others.
 All USD students, faculty and staff will be provided a branded USD mask.

 How can we practice social distancing in classrooms?
 What about in large lecture halls?

-USD ensures students will be able to attend classes in-person, and social distancing will take place in classrooms to the extent possible.
-USD is reexamining all classrooms to create social distancing spaces wherever possible.
-Some classrooms may not be used.
+USD ensures students are able to attend classes in-person, and social distancing will take place in classrooms to the extent possible.
+USD has reexamined all classrooms to create social distancing spaces wherever possible.
+Some classrooms will not be used.
 For instance, large lectures may be moved into Aalfs Auditorium, then smaller classes will utilize the lecture halls.
-Students are encouraged to wear masks in all communal spaces as a safety measure for themselves and others.
+Students are required to wear face coverings in all communal spaces as a safety measure for themselves and others.

-If needed, USD will install video technology in all large lecture halls and most classrooms.
+If needed, USD has installed video technology in all large lecture halls and most classrooms.